-In late summer 2017, the college broke ground on a new \$12.5 million Nursing and Health Science Building.
+In late summer 2017, the college broke ground on a new \$12.5 million Nursing building.
 This 32,822-square-foot facility will be a driving force in the continued economic development of Orangeburg and Calhoun counties.
+The building will officially open in fall 2019.

-The college will celebrate its 50th anniversary beginning in September 2018.
-Special events are planned throughout the year to commemorate a half-century of transforming the lives of students and their families.
+The college celebrated its 50th anniversary during the 2018-2019 academic year.
+Special events were held throughout the year to commemorate a half-century of transforming the lives of students and their families.